mdevana/ObjectTracking_in_2D_camera_images/README.md

 ## Goal
 The goal of this project is to build a collision detection system.
 I have built the feature tracking part and test various detector / descriptor combinations to see which ones perform best.

+## Introduction

+## Data Buffer Optimization
+Since computer vision algorithms will be deployed in mobile hardware with limited resources, optimizing  the amount of data held in memory is of significant importance.
+For this purpose, i have implemented a data buffer modeled based on Queue data structure.
+Here the first image to enter will also leave first to accommodate next image and maintain a constant queue size, in this case 2.